sirius4galaxy/flon.contracts/docs/03_build-and-deploy.md

 Run the `build.sh` script in the top directory to build all the contracts.

 #### To build the contracts and unit tests
-1. Ensure an appropriate version of `eosio` has been built from source and installed.
-Installing `eosio` from binaries `is not` sufficient.
+1. Ensure an appropriate version of `flon` has been built from source and installed.
+Installing `flon` from binaries `is not` sufficient.
 You can find instructions on how to do it [here](https://developers.eos.io/manuals/eos/latest/install/build-from-source) in section `Building from Sources`.
 2. Run the `build.sh` script in the top directory with the `-t` flag to build all the contracts and the unit tests for these contracts.

 ### Build contracts manually